 Grids and multiple-choice options show pill buttons to fill in, while text fields include blank lines for answers.
 Once respondents have filled out your paper forms, just type their answers into your Google Sheets spreadsheet to save them along with your other form entries.

 Google Forms is great on its own, but odds are it's still missing some features you want.
-Forms add-ons let you add extra features to your forms, get customized notifications, turn your form entires into documents, and more.
+Forms add-ons let you add extra features to your forms, get customized notifications, turn your form entries into documents, and more.